lbryio/lbry.com/content/news/224-galileo.md

 ![GIF](https://spee.ch/@lbry:3f/galileo-gif.gif)

 This upgrade brings some major changes to LBRY, including:
+* - YouTube Partner Program (Sync) users can now claim ownership of their channels and content.
+See the Channels page to start!
+See [our YouTube FAQ](https://lbry.com/faq/youtube) for details.
 * An all new “Channels” page so you can see all your channels in one place.
+* New first-run process during sign in.
+Includes a 1 LBC reward and creating a channel.
+YouTubers can claim their channel here as well.
 * Universal Credentials.
 New users can now enjoy the same LBRY experience on desktop and mobile with a single account.
+See [our Account Sync FAQ](https://lbry.com/faq/account-sync) for details.
 * Subscription and file view counts.
-* Pagination on the Library, Publishes, and Transactions page.
+* Pagination on the Library, Publishes, and Wallet pages.
 * And much, much more!

 Just open your app to upgrade - and if you haven’t tried LBRY yet, what are you waiting for?
 [Get it here](https://lbry.com/get) now!